Explore Bishopbriggs

 Frequently asked questions

-The Antonine Wall (UNESCO World Heritage Site, passing through the area), the affluent Glasgow suburb character, the Kelvin Valley, and an East Dunbartonshire town on Glasgow's prosperous northern edge Roam surfaces the local businesses and hidden gems that make Bishopbriggs worth exploring.
+Bishopbriggs is a place in East Dunbartonshire known for the Antonine Wall (UNESCO World Heritage Site, passing through the area), the affluent Glasgow suburb character, the Kelvin Valley, and an East Dunbartonshire town on Glasgow's prosperous northern edge.
+Bishopbriggs sits on the line of the Antonine Wall — the Roman Empire's northernmost frontier, built in 142 AD and now a UNESCO World Heritage Site.
+The population is around 24,000.

-Yes — Roam is live in Bishopbriggs and across East Dunbartonshire.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Bishopbriggs and across East Dunbartonshire.
+It is available on iOS and Android.